Sporting events may never be same following COVID pandemic

 When fans are finally allowed to pour through the turnstiles for major sporting events in large numbers again, changes caused by the pandemic will make the experience different than they remember.

+But UFC president Dana White, who was one of the first to bring back any kind of organized sport without a live audience during the COVID-19 pandemic, doesn’t expect to be producing fight cards in full arenas any time soon.

+“It is all about who can weather the storm and keep their business alive.
+I don’t even know how it’s possible, but it’s what you have to do.
+You have to start figuring out how to adapt.”

-That’s one of the big takeaways from several panel discussions on the topic during this week’s virtual Consumer Electronics Show.
+That was a focus of several panel discussions at the recently concluded virtual CES.
 Normally held in Las Vegas, this year’s in-person CES was canceled because of COVID-19.

+Just as the pandemic has shut down the conference industry, it has halted or greatly limited in-person attendance at sporting events, too.
+The consensus at CES panels: No matter when stadiums and arenas are able to bring back massive crowds, those venues are going to be different.

-“I’m actually pretty jazzed about the disruption aspect of this because there’s never been a disruption that we didn’t derive benefit from,” said Russ Simons, Chief Listening Officer for Venue Solutions Group.
+“I’m actually pretty jazzed about the disruption aspect of this because there’s never been a disruption that we didn’t derive benefit from,” Russ Simons, Chief Listening Officer for Venue Solutions Group said.
 “I think it’s a fantastic opportunity for us to learn from the challenges we faced this year.

 “I’m absolutely certain there will be tangible long-term benefits from our experience.”

-Simons said some of the old ways of doing business at sports and entertainment venues were lacking in state-of-the-art sanitation standards even before COVID-19.
+Simons said during the annual conference for technology and innovation that some of the old ways of doing business at sports and entertainment venues were lacking in state-of-the-art sanitation standards even before COVID-19.

 “In my conversations in counseling the people we do business with, we talk about whether we were doing everything we could have and should have done in the areas of hygiene and sanitation, COVID-19 notwithstanding,” Simons said.
 “The honest answer is no. Nobody is going to be disappointed in the fact we are cleaner, safer and more sanitary going forward.
 As an industry, we’re going to be better for it.”

 Some of the innovations implemented in stadiums and arenas will simply be technologies developed in other fields that will now be diverted to a new purpose.
-That will include things like UVC lighting that has been utilized in hospital settings for years and will now be incorporated into escalator handrail and HVAC systems in ceilings and locker rooms.
+That will include things like UVC lighting, which has been utilized in hospital settings for years and will now be incorporated into escalator handrails and HVAC systems in ceilings and locker rooms.

 Simons expects those to be just the tip of the iceberg as there has never been a time when more companies were devoting this many resources to a single issue.

-Some of those innovations will also be pivotal in helping solve issues stadiums, arenas and sports teams and leagues have been trying to solve for years.
+Some of those innovations will also be pivotal in helping solve issues stadiums, arenas and sports teams and leagues have been trying to address for years.

 I’ve been talking to people who are in the middle of this thing and they’re telling me that we aren’t going to have a normal life again until like 2023.